TotalTechGeek/doczen/readme.md

 Usually to use with a build stage in a pipeline.
 --to <folder>     The folder to export to.
---extension <ext> The extension to use for the files. (default: md)
+--extension <ext> The extension to use for the files. (default: md) --plain           Do not export the header information.

 Remember that you can use a "-t" flag to preprocess the files before they are exported, this is useful if you need to inject additional metadata.
 ```

 ### Examples